 You’ve decided to hire a pet sitter!
 Maybe you read our piece on 5 Reasons a House Sitter Will Make You and Your Cat Happy and you’re ready to get out of town and contract someone to watch over your home and pets while you’re away.
-So, how do you choose the right pet sitter?
+So, how do you choose the best pet sitter?

 While it’s a relief to leave your fur baby in the comfort of your home, you may be worried about finding someone that will take care of your pets the way you do.
 Will they feed them on time? cuddle them? play with them? love them?

 Thankfully, there are thousands of experienced pet sitters whose priority is to make your pet happy and comfortable.
 Use these steps to sort through your options and find the best pet sitter for your furry friend.

 Pet sitters are available across the country, the world, and right in your neighborhood.
 Where you decide to look will depend on your style, your budget, and your comfort level with strangers.